-The wellness-spa concept gets taken to unpredictable extremes in “Nine Perfect Strangers,” a new Hulu drama series streaming this week that seems tailor-made for our current age of anxiety.
+The wellness-spa concept gets taken to unpredictable extremes in “Nine Perfect Strangers,” a new Hulu drama series that seems tailor-made for our current age of anxiety.

 The title can be taken several ways.
 Certainly, the nine people who have somehow dragged their emotionally damaged selves to this far-off-the-beaten-path wellness facility called Tranquillum are far from perfect.

 For the most part, they are strangers to each other too.
 Two of them are a couple, and three of them comprise a family.
 But even the ones who come connected with someone else are shown to be strangers to each other and also to themselves.

 This eight-part series has this group of people checking into Tranquillum House to treat a variety of First World problems.
 Some have to do with processing grief, while others involve coping with career reversals and moving on from busted relationships.

 The nine represent different types of people too, including a bestselling author (played by Melissa McCarthy), a high school teacher (Michael Shannon) who comes with his wife (Asher Keddie) and their 20-year-old daughter (Grace Van Patten), a wealthy young African-American man (Melvin Gregg) in a yellow Lamborghini who is accompanied by his social media-addicted wife (Samara Weaving), a temperamental Baby Boomer (Bobby Cannavale) who drives a vintage Mustang, a stay-at-home mom (Regina Hall) and an Englishman (Luke Evans) who appears to be confused about his sexuality.